 Yet, this result also implies that more than a third of respondents are not prioritising the need to focus on innovation and are instead putting their efforts and money towards keeping the lights.
 So let’s look at how digital strategies can align with business goals.

-Rather than focusing on costs only, you need to determine what applications, data and services are needed to support essential business operations.
-You should also address the amount of time taken up by yourself or your team in supporting business applications, and how much could be saved or redeployed to working in partnership with the business to build projects around business needs.
+Rather than focusing on costs only, tech leaders need to determine what applications, data, and services are needed to support essential business operations.
+Tech leaders should also address how much time it takes them or their team to support business applications, and how much could be saved by working in partnership with the business to build projects around business needs.

-You will need to come up with a strategy, showing the ROI of shifting towards a single solution and how this will benefit the business – and free up your time as an essential contributor to the conversation.
+To achieve this, IT leaders will need to develop a strategy, showing the ROI of shifting towards a single solution, how this will benefit the business, and how it will ultimately free up time as an essential contributor to the conversation.

 Part of this is identifying and anticipating the moving pieces across three main areas:

 - Your team